BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 ## Get profile

 Before retrieving the user's profile, you need to log in and obtain an authentication token.
 You can refer to the [login documentation](/auth/authentication#login) for details on how to authenticate a user.
-Make sure to include the `Bearer {$token}` in the `Authorization` header for the subsequent API requests, either using Postman or cURL.
+Make sure to include `Bearer {$token}` in the `Authorization` header for subsequent API requests, either using Postman or cURL.

 When retrieving the user's profile, it is serialized by using the `UserRepository`.